rvoskamp/InfoCenter-Customizations-Demo/Customization Tools/Custom Forms/README.md

             "--- Replace with field definitions ---"
         ]
 ```
-**Example:** Associate the "Modify" and "Remove" buttons with the "Add" button
+**Example:** Render the Client and Matter fields under the grouping of "Information"
 ```JSON
     {
         "fldtype": "box",